Secondary Growth in Plants

 When the girth of the stem increases due to secondary growth, the outer cortical and epidermal layers get broken.
 These layers need to be replaced by new protective layers.
 To fulfill this need, a meristematic tissue develops in the cortex region.
 This meristematic tissue is called cork cambium or phellogen.
 Phellogen is composed of a couple of layers.
 This is made up of narrow, thin-walled and nearly rectangular cells.

 The phellogen cuts off cells on both sides.
 The outer cells differentiate into cork or phellem.
 The inner cells differentiate into secondary cortex or phelloderm.
 Cork is impervious to water due to suberin deposition in the cell wall.
 The cells of secondary cortex are parenchymatous.
 Phellogen, phellem and phelloderm are collectively called periderm.

 Due to activity of the cork cambium, pressure builds up on the remaining layers which are peripheral to phellogen.
 These layers finally die and slough off.

-Bark: All tissues which lie exterior to the vascular cambium are called bark; in common language.
+All tissues which lie exterior to the vascular cambium are called bark, in common language.
 Bark formed early in the season is called soft bark, while one formed late in the season is called hard bark.
 Bark is composed of phellem, phellogen, phelloderm and secondary phloem.